mafdezmoreno/MSP430G2-Alarm-Clock/README.md

  - [X] Control to set clock time and date time.
  - [X] Control to set alarm
  - [X] Battery level monitoring
- - [ ] Humidity and temperature with dht sensor
+ - [X] Humidity and temperature with dht sensor
- - [ ] Auto lcd light on if some button is pushed
+ - [X] Auto lcd light on if some button is pushed
- - [ ] Low power mode
+ - [X] Low power mode.
+This mode reduces minimum power consumption from 0.71mA to 0.33mA

 ## Compiling the Code